sevenroediger/ScopeBO/README.md

 ### Installation:

 (1) Install [Miniconda](https://www.anaconda.com/download/success "Download link").

-    *Note*: We noticed that Anaconda can lead to installation problems due to using a different environment solver.
+*Note*: We noticed that Anaconda can sometimes lead to installation problems due to using a different environment solver.

 (2) Download this repository.